 I get a lot of emails from readers with recipe suggestions and I love them all, but don’t get the opportunity to make many of them.
 Every once in a while, though, an email comes through with a recipe that happens to be exactly what I’m in the mood for eating that week.
 That’s what happened when I got an email from Rachel with a link to this amazing Moroccan Lentil and Chickpea Soup from Wegmans.com.
 The first thing that I noticed is that it has almost the same blend of warm and intoxicating spices that makes my Yellow Jasmine Rice so irresistible.
 So, of course I had to try it!

 I switched up the spices a bit to match what I had on hand (no coriander and changed quantities).
 I had a half bag of lentils in my pantry, so I just went with that instead of a whole pound.
-To make up for the smaller amount of lentils, I used a larger can of chickpeas and added a half pound of frozen cauliflower florets, which were also hanging out just waiting to be used up.
+To make up for the smaller amount of lentils, I added a half pound of frozen cauliflower florets, which were also hanging out just waiting to be used up.
 The cauliflower was an absolutely perfect match for this soup and I think it made the ratio of beans to vegetables perfectly balanced.

 I can’t express how much I love this soup.
 It has so much flavor and texture, plus it’s filled with fiber and anti-inflammatory spices.
 Then, after making it and wolfing down a bowl, I noticed that, “Hey!
 This is vegan!”
 That’s the best type of vegan food—the kind that’s so good that you don’t even notice till you stop and think about it.